 - May have less experience: Traditional CFO hires often have 10+ years of experience, working their way up to the role.
 In contrast, a vCFO could be less experienced.

 What is the Average Virtual CFO Salary?

 In the 90th earning percentile, the average virtual CFO salary is $213,500.
 The median national average salary for vCFOs is $125,273.

-Do Virtual CFO Services Need to be Licensed in Their State?
+Do Virtual CFO Services Need to Be Licensed in Their State?

 Virtual CFOs can be hired in a variety of capacities, and the technical setup may change from business to business.
 Some companies hire a virtual CFO as an independent contractor, through an accounting firm, or as a part-time employee on staff.
 The only licensure that would be associated with a virtual CFO could be a CPA or CMA certificate.
 Both of these credentials must be maintained through continued education and ethics courses.

-What is Another Word for Virtual CFO?
+What Is Another Word for a Virtual CFO?

 Another word for virtual CFO is fractional CFO or outsourced CFO.
 The term is often abbreviated as vCFO.

 What Does a Virtual CFO Cost?